Pollen Allergies: Symptoms & Natural Support Strategies

 When your gut flora is altered early in life, it can lead to an immune malcoordination and an oversensitivity to safe environmental particles.
 This may not only increase your risk of pollen and other seasonal allergies, but also increase your risk of asthma, autoimmune conditions, and chronic inflammation (2, 3, 4, 5, 6, 7).

-While many people with pollen allergies have allergies since childhood or teenage years, it is certainly possible to develop pollen allergies later in life or experience worsen symptoms as you grow older.
+While many people with pollen allergies have had allergies since childhood or teenage years, it is certainly possible to develop pollen allergies later in life or experience worsened symptoms as you grow older.
 It is also possible to reduce your symptoms and even eliminate your pollen allergies through proper immune support.

 Natural Solutions to Pollen Allergies